Bengal's new DGP Rajeev Kumar: From controversial accusations to high-stakes investigations | Politics

 - India

-Amid the winds of political change in 2009, TMC had accused Kolkata Police's STF chief of phone surveillance on then railway minister Mamata Banerjee.
-A decade later in 2019, Banerjee protested against CBI's probe into the same IPS officer's role in the Saradha chit fund case.
+Amid the winds of political change in 2009, the Trinamool Congress had accused Kolkata Police's STF chief of phone surveillance on then railway minister Mamata Banerjee.
+A decade later in 2019, Chief Minister Banerjee protested against CBI's probe into the same IPS officer's role in the Saradha chit fund case.

-Fast forward to December 27, 2023, IPS officer Rajeev Kumar has been appointed as the new Director General and Inspector General of Police (DG and IGP) of West Bengal Police by the TMC government.
+Fast forward to December 27, 2023, IPS officer Rajeev Kumar was appointed as the new Director General and Inspector General of Police (DG and IGP) of West Bengal Police by the TMC government.

 Currently the principal secretary of the state IT department, Kumar (57) is considered close to Banerjee and is known for his investigating and electronic surveillance skills.